adityashibu/ImageProcessing/README.md

 # Image processing in C

+## Overview of the Program

+- **apply_NOISE:** Applies random noise to the Image, adding a random value to the RGB components of the Image.

+- **apply_CODE:** reveals the source of the image in R,G,B format including the width and height, so you can copy the code on to another program if needed.

+## Using makefile to compile the code

+1. Make sure you're in the directory where the makefile is located.

+2. To run the make file, run `make` in your terminal (Assuming that the makefile and the process are both located at the same directory)

+3. Running the above command should create a new executable called **process** in the directory you're currently at.

+4. If you want to know how to compile the program using GCC, follow the below steps.

 ## Compiling the program using GCC

 1. Make sure you have (GNU C Compiler) installed on your machine